 - Proof of residential address (one page only)

 - Swift address or BIC code

 - Town name or sorting code of the bank’s branch

 - Branch clearing code

-- Copy of Bank Statement, 1 page only
+- Copy of bank statement (one page only)

-IMPORTANT – PLEASE NOTE THE FOLLOWING IS NOW REQUIRED FOR PAYMENT TO ALL ASIAN COUNTRIES: Letter of confirmation from the bank stating that payment will be accepted from the Republic of South Africa.
+FOR PAYMENT TO ALL ASIAN COUNTRIES: Also submit a letter of confirmation from the bank stating that it will accept payment from the Republic of South Africa.

 - Copy of the Trust Deed together with the minutes of a meeting specifying who is authorised to act on behalf of the Trust.